AmelieHeinrich/AmelieHeinrich/README.md

-<h1 align="center">Hi, I'm Amélie (she/any).</h1>
+<h1 align="center">Hi, I'm Amélie (any pronouns).</h1>

 # 👩🏻‍💻 About Me

 💡 French graphics programmer.\
-🎓 I'm currently studying at the Epitech engineering university in Paris.\
+🎓 I'm currently studying game development at the G. Tech university in Paris.\
 ✍️ In my free time, I enjoy playing games.\
 👩🏻‍💻 I like core game engine programming, graphics programming, shader art, and making apps and games for consoles.\
-💡 My favorite languages are C and C++, but I have experiences in other low level languages, like Odin and a bit of Rust.\
+💡 My favorite languages are C and C++, but I have experiences in other low level languages, like Odin and a bit of Zig.\
-🛠 I have experience with technologies like DirectX 11 and 12, Vulkan, OpenGL, as well as console development such as the PS5 or Switch homebrew.
+🛠 I have experience with technologies like DirectX 11 and 12, Vulkan, OpenGL, as well as console development such as the PS5.

 # 🛠 Games I've worked on